 There are various types of coverage that may be involved when an insurance company pays a claim.
 Whether or not an accident is your fault, your insurance company may have to pay.
 Basic types of auto insurance coverage include collision, medical payments, uninsured and underinsured motorist coverage, personal injury protection, bodily injury liability and property damage liability.
 These types of coverage offer protection if you as the driver, any passengers in your vehicle or anyone in the other vehicle involved in the accident are injured.
 They also provide coverage for damages to your vehicle and someone else's property.

 In cases where a motor vehicle accident is determined to be your fault, your insurance company may charge points to your policy at the time of renewal.
 You may continue to be charged points for up to seven years following an accident, costing you more money for auto insurance.
 How points are assessed vary from state to state, but in some states points are added to your driving record if a traffic accident is your fault.
-If you receive points related to an auto accident, your insurance premium can increase by as much as 30 percent depending on how serious the accident.
+If you receive points related to an auto accident, your insurance premium can increase by as much as 30 percent, depending on how serious the accident was.
 Drivers who are involved in accidents are considered to be a bad risk because they cost insurance companies money.

 Drivers who have not been involved in any automobile accidents and who have a good driving record get better insurance rates because they are considered to be less of a risk.
 The more accidents in which you are involved, insurance companies will consider you to be a poor risk and will charge you much higher premium rates.